Discrete dynamics and differentiable stacks: Introduction

 \section{Introduction}

-A {\em discrete dynamical system} consists of a {\em phase space} $M$ and an {\em evolution rule} $f:M\to M$ according to which points evolve by iterations $f^n:M\to M$, $n\in\mathbb Z$.
+A {\em discrete dynamical system} consists of a {\em state space} $M$ and an {\em evolution rule} $f:M\to M$ according to which points evolve by iterations $f^n:M\to M$, $n\in\mathbb Z$.
 The main goal of the theory is to classify $f$ up to conjugacy $f\mapsto hfh^{-1}$ by automorphisms $h$ of $M$.
 We will restrict ourselves to the smooth setting, so that $M$ is a manifold, $f$ is a diffeomorphism and all maps are of class $C^ \infty$.
 Basic invariants of a dynamical system under conjugation and inversion are the subspaces of {\em fixed points} and {\em periodic points} ${\rm Fix}_n=\{x|f^n(x)=x\}\subset M$, and the {\em orbit space} $M/f=\{[x]|x\sim f(x)\}$.
+We begin this introduction discussing up to which extent the orbit space encodes the dynamics.

-In very special cases, namely when $M$ is simply connected and the induced action $\Z\action_f M$ is properly discontinuous, the orbit space allow us to recover the dynamics up to this ambiguity, by means of covering space theory.
+In very special cases, namely when $M$ is simply connected and the induced action $\Z\action_f M$ is free and proper, the orbit space is a manifold which allows us to recover the dynamics up to conjugation and inversion, by means of covering space theory.
 As an example, think of the translation $\tau: x \mapsto x+1$ on $M=\R$, the orbit space is the circle $S^1$ and we can reconstruct the dynamics as the natural action of $\pi_1(S^1)=\Z$ over the universal cover $\R$.
-It turns out that we can relax the simply connectedness of $M$ to requiring $M$ connected and $H^1(M)=0$, and thus we have the following statement:
+This picture can be generalized, we can relax the simply connectedness of $M$ to requiring $M$ connected and $H^1(M)=0$, and arrive to the following statement:

-{\em If $M$ is connected, $H^1(M)=0$ and $\Z\action_f M$ is properly discontinuous, then the manifold $M/f$ recovers the dynamics $f$ up to conjugation and inversion.}
+{\em If $M$ is connected, $H^1(M)=0$ and $\Z\action_f M$ is free and proper, then the manifold $M/f$ recovers the dynamics $f$ up to conjugation and inversion.}

+This statement works as follows.
+The free and proper action $\Z\action_f M$ corresponds to a smooth principal $\Z$-bundle $M\to M/f$ (see eg. \cite[Ex.
+3.2.4]{dh}), so $M\to M/f$ is a covering space with fiber $\Z$, and we get a short exact sequence